glamod/cdm_reader_mapper/README.rst

     git clone https://github.com/glamod/cdm_reader_mapper
     cd cdm_reader_mapper
-    uv venv --python 3.12  # Create an environment with the recommended python version source .venv/bin/activate  # Load the virtual environment (for bash or zsh) uv sync --all-extras  # Install the package and all dependencies for cdm_reader_mapper
+    uv venv --python 3.12      # Create an environment with the recommended python version source .venv/bin/activate  # Load the virtual environment (for bash or zsh) uv sync                    # Install with no extra dependencies uv sync --extra dev        # Install optional development dependencies in addition uv sync --extra docs       # Install optional dependencies for the documentation in addition uv sync --extra test       # Install optional dependencies for the testing suite in addition uv sync --all-extras       # Install all the above for complete dependency version

 Documentation
 -------------